I will there be light.

 First, it is a will we share with God.
 That is, what the Course calls our will is identical to God’s Will.
 We want the same thing God wants for us, because we were created as extensions of His Will; what else could our will be except the same as His?

 Your fatherhood and your Father are one.
-God wills to create, and your will is His.
-It follows, then, that you will to create, since your will follows from His.
-And being an extension of His Will, yours must be the same.
-(T-11.I.7:6-9)
+God willed to create, and your will is His.
+It follows, then, that you will to create, since your will follows from His, and being the extension of His will, yours must be the same.
+(T-11.I.12:8-II.1:1-2)